imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 **Abstract**

 We summarize the findings of the second stage of the "Gas Cost Estimator" research project.
-A method of estimating gas costs of EVM OPCODEs (a subset of) is proposed, where we estimate marginal OPCODE execution cost.
+A method of estimating gas costs of EVM OPCODEs by means of estimating their marginal execution cost is proposed.
 We provide arguments for this method to be a feasible way of assessing the costs of EVM OPCODEs.
 The procedure to obtain the measurements is also standardized and tooling provided.
 We discuss the difference between different EVM implementations and compare the obtained alternative gas cost schedule with the current one.

 ## Introduction

 > **NOTE** This report copies some generic portions of the "Stage I Report".

-**TODO** should we provide a summary contrasting stage II vs stage I?
-  - ewasm
-  - indiviual measurements
-  - answer the Q-questions

 EVM (Ethereum Virtual Machine) is instrumental to the functioning of the Ethereum blockchain.
 It is responsible for carrying out the computations associated with transactions on the Ethereum blockchain, namely those related to the functioning of smart contracts.